 Priest Lake is located on the Priest River in the northern Idaho panhandle.
 It is a significant draw for tourism and recreation in the area—adding to the economic impact of Bonner County.
 The area is known for the pristine variety of wildlife, clear and clean water, and recreational fishing opportunities.

-In 2015, limited water supply and drought conditions in Northern Idaho made maintaining the required summer lake levels and downstream flows in the river difficult.
-This situation, coupled with concerns about the declining condition of the breakwater structure and Thorofare access issues, elevated interest in developing both operational and engineered improvements to the entire system.
+In 2015, limited water supply and drought conditions in northern Idaho made maintaining the required summer lake level and downstream flow in the river very difficult.
+This situation, coupled with concerns about the breakwater structure and Thorofare access issues, increased interest in developing both operational and engineered improvements to the entire system.

 In response to area stakeholders' concerns, the IWRB authorized funding to perform an evaluation of strategies and options that could meet the long-term water management solutions for the Priest Lake and Priest River system.